I got into dry brushing because I wanted something that could help reduce the cellulite on my thighs naturally.

 See here for an in-depth live tutorial on how to dry brush.

-When starting out, test a small area of skin to make sure your skin doesn’t react to the process.
-If you have a history of sensitive skin conditions, such as eczema, psoriasis, or other skin issues, you may want to avoid skin brushing altogether.
-Vigorous skin brushing can irritate sensitive skin over time.
+When starting out, dry brush on a small area of skin to make sure it skin doesn’t react to the process.
+If you have a history of skin conditions, such as eczema, psoriasis, or other skin issues, you may want to avoid skin brushing altogether.
+Vigorous skin brushing can irritate sensitive skin overtime.

 A detox bath can be a gentler alternative to skin brushing for those with sensitive skin, and can aid in removing toxins from the body without irritating the skin.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.

 Have you tried dry brushing before?
 What benefits did you notice?
 Comment below.

 Lots of love,

 Wells, Katie.
 (December 8, 2018).
 Dry Brushing for Skin: 5 Benefits & How to Do It the Right Way.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/26717/dry-brushing-skin/